 Ryan S. Nix, BS, NRP

 Dwight Polk is the Paramedic Program Director at the University of Maryland Baltimore County (UMBC) in Baltimore, MD.
 Dwight has a Master's Degree in Occupational Social Work and is a Clinical Social Worker and Crisis Counselor for the Grassroots Crisis Center and two Critical Incident Stress Management (CISM) teams in the Baltimore region.
+He is also in private practice at the Restorative Counseling and Wellness Center in Ellicott City, MD, where he specializes in trauma counseling for those in public safety and the military, using a technique known at EMDR.
 In addition to being a fulltime educator, Dwight is a national speaker on the EMS lecture circuit, specializing in the psychosocial aspects of EMS care.
 He is a volunteer paramedic in Maryland and is the co-author of two textbooks by Jones & Bartlett - “Prehospital Behavioral Emergencies and Crisis Response” and “Law Enforcement Responder: Principles of Emergency Medicine, Rescue, and Force Protection.”
 Dwight has written for JEMS (Journal of Emergency Medical Services), publishing several articles on mental disorders, and he has an interest in behavioral emergencies, suicide, and wellness issues.